 Layers of lady fingers dipped in chocolate coffee are topped with a pumpkin- infused mascarpone cream that I could literally eat just by itself.
 Shredded chocolate also finds its way between the layers.
 Finally, the whole thing is topped off with Reddi-Wip and a little more shredded chocolate.
 The best part?
 No baking is required, and you can whip it up in about 30 minutes (with chilling).

-Invite your friends and family over for dessert. – There will be an explosion of joy for all of your senses.
+Invite your friends and family over for dessert.
 Trust me, these sweet little treats are exquisitely delicious, perfectly seasonal, and so-o-o simple.

 With that, your fall-inspired, joy-filled dessert is ready!

 Chocolate Pumpkin Tiramisu